Explorer Tiles

 The above is nice to plan the route, perhaps you also want to take the missing tiles along to do spontaneous tile hunting.

-One method is to use Open Street Map uMap, either the one hosted in Germany or France.
+Another method is to use Open Street Map uMap, either the one hosted in Germany or France.
 Then you can create a new personal map (consider limiting the access rights, default is public) and upload the GeoJSON file.
 Then you can use that map on the code to see your position and the missing tiles:

-Another option is Offline Maps.
+Yet another option is Offline Maps.
 That is able to display GeoJSON on Android, though one needs to buy the add-on for like 5 EUR.

-On Android I use the OsmAnd app to display tracks and also try to visualize the missing tiles.
+On Android one can use the OsmAnd app to display tracks and also try to visualize the missing tiles.
 Unfortunately GeoJSON is not supported, therefore one has to play some tricks.
 The missing tiles are also exported as a GPX file with a track for each missing tile.
 This looks strange, but it is a bit helpful with OsmAnd.
 This is how the file looks like in GPXSee:

 And on OsmAnd such files look like this: